-This report examines the contribution of social protection to social inclusion, focusing on seven, often disadvantaged, groups: children, youth, older persons, persons with disabilities, international migrants, ethnic and racial minorities, and indigenous peoples.
+The Report on the World Social Situation 2018 examines the contribution of social protection to social inclusion, focusing on seven, often disadvantaged, groups: children, youth, older persons, persons with disabilities, international migrants, ethnic and racial minorities, and indigenous peoples.

 The report aims to answer three main questions: Who enjoys social protection coverage-and who does not?
 What are the barriers to effective coverage?
 And how can social protection programmes be designed and implemented to be sensitive to the needs of disadvantaged groups?